 - Add the carrots, celery, and potato, along with the thyme and rosemary.
-Allow the vegetables to cook for about a minute, then add the turkey tail powder and vegetable stock.
+Allow the vegetables to cook for about a minute, then add the turkey tail powder (if using our capsules, open them up and add the powder, composting the casing) and vegetable stock.
 Stir in the soy sauce and then season the soup with salt and pepper.

 - Bring to a boil and then reduce to a simmer.
 Allow the pot to bubble away for 20-30 minutes, or until the potato is fork tender.

 - Remove the potato from the soup and add to a high-powered blender.
 Then, add the cashews and enough liquid to make the blender work.
 Whiz into a creamy consistency, then return to the soup pot.
 Taste it (careful, it's hot) and season to the desired flavor.

 - Remove the soup pot from the heat and divide it between bowls, or allow to cool then store in the fridge.
 Serve with crusty bread.

 Final Thoughts About Turkey Tail Mushroom Soup Recipe

 Turkey tail soup is really straightforward to make.
 Although the cooking time is relatively long, the prep is super quick and easy.

 Not only is this soup loaded with the benefits of turkey tail mushrooms, but it also contains the nutrients and benefits of all the healthy veggies.
 And with the vegan cream substitute, it's also low in saturated fats.